Kentish Town: Toponymy

+Boundaries

+In The Fields Beneath, author and resident Gillian Tindall writes that the northern and southern boundaries are defined by railway lines; the northern one crossing Highgate Road close to Gordon House Road and the southern one crossing Kentish Town Road close to Water Lane.
+A plaque marking the border between Kentish Town and Camden Town is displayed under the railway arch on Kentish Town Road.
+To the east, the neighbourhood extends to York Way, which also marks the boundary between the boroughs of Camden and Islington.
+The southeastern border is usually placed at Camden Road, possibly extending to Agar Grove.
+To the west, Kentish Town becomes Chalk Farm "about two-thirds the way along Prince of Wales Road," writes Tindall, perhaps at the junction with Malden Road.

 History

 Kentish Town was originally a small settlement on the River Fleet (the waterway is now one of London's underground rivers).
 It is first recorded during the reign of King John (1207) as kentisston.
 By 1456 Kentish Town was a thriving hamlet.
 In this period, a chapel of ease was built for its inhabitants.

 The early 19th century brought modernisation, causing much of the area's rural qualities, the River Fleet and the 18th-century buildings to vanish, although pockets still remain, for example Little Green Street.
 Between the availability of public transport to it from London, and its urbanisation, it was a popular resort.

 Topographical survey of (west to east); Paddington, St. Marylebone and St. Pancras Parishes.
 Engraving by B.R.
 Davies, 1145 × 950 mm, dated 1834.

 Large amounts of land were purchased to build the railway, which can still be seen today.
 Kentish Town was a prime site for development as the Kentish Town Road was a major route from London northwards.
 Karl Marx was a famous resident, living at 46 Grafton Terrace from 1856.
 Jenny Marx described this eight-room house in Kentish Town as "A truly princely dwelling, compared with the holes we used to live in" (March 11, 1861 letter by Jenny Marx, quoted in Rachel Holmes, "Eleanor Marx: A Life", Bloomsbury Books, London, 2014, P 10).

 1877 saw the beginning of mission work in the area as it was then poor.
 The mission first held their services outside but as their funding increased they built a mission house, chapel, and vicarage.
-One mission house of the area was Lyndhurst Hall which remained in use before being taken over by the Council.
+One mission house of the area was Lyndhurst Hall which remained in use before being taken over by the council.
 The Council wished it to sell it for residential use, and the hall was demolished in 2006.

-During the 19th century and early 20th century the area of Kentish Town became the home of several piano and organ manufacturers, and was described by The Piano Journal in 1901 as "...that healthful suburb dear to the heart of the piano maker".
+During the 19th century and early 20th century the area of Kentish Town became the home of several piano and organ manufacturers, and was described by The Piano Journal in 1901 as "that healthful suburb dear to the heart of the piano maker".